madcodemonkey/ClassToExcel.OpenXml/README.md

 In other words, things like dates will come out as numbers, which is how they are represented behind the scene.
 * If you need to convert dates from this number format into a real date, you can use  DateTime.FromOADate(someNumber) to convert it.
 * ClassToExcelWriterService is disposable, but the ClassToExcelRawReaderService is not.
+* Sometimes the OpenXML framework will remove a blank line and other times it will not (perhaps there is space or something that it recognizes).

 ---